 Izadi, H.; Dogra, N.; Perreault, F.; Schwarz, C.; Simon, S.; Vanderlick, K. T.; “Removal of Particulate Contamination from Solid Surfaces Using Polymeric Micropillars”, ACS Applied Materials & Interfaces, 2016, 8, 16967-16978.
 DOI: 10.1021/acsami.5b09154

-Izadi, H.; Vanderlick, T. K.; “Systems and Methods for Particulate Removal Using Polymeric Microfibrils”, U.S. Patent, filled in October 2015
+Izadi, H.; Vanderlick, T. K.; “Systems and Methods for Particulate Removal Using Polymeric Microfibrils”, U.S. Patent, October 2015

 Gecko Adhesion & Contact Electrification